Skaanning/Veff/readme.md

 In addition you can enable a management dashboard where you can see and control your flags.
 If you need to access the flags from another service or website, you can add a simple external api where external services can ask for the flags and what they would give back for a given value.

-### Nuget
-nuget package `Veff` is the base package, without any persistence layer.
-nuget package `Veff.SqlServer` references the `Veff` package, and enables using SqlServer as the db.
-nuget package `Veff.Sqlite` references the `Veff` package, and enables using Sqlite as the db.

-Additional packages will be made as needed to support other dbs. (expected Postgres and MySql)

 ### Usage